ShadowTwin41/generative_networks/readme.md

   * For inpainting a tumour on full resolution scans, use ```run_inder_DPM++_inpaint.sh```
     * Change: ```CLIP_MIN=; CLIP_MAX=; MODEL_PATH=; USE_MASK_BLUR=; output_dir=; data_dir=;```

+## nnUNet - Segmentation
+We saved the version installed of the nnUNet, which is available in the nnUNet folder.

+No major changes were made to it, therefore, installing the nnUNet from the [source](https://github.com/MIC-DKFZ/nnUNet) might lead to the same or better results/performance.
 ## Ground truth bone:
 The following repositories were used to create the ground truth for bone segmentation.
 Follow the steps in each of these: